-This Program of Studies for the students of Fairview High School exists to prepare students for life-long learning.
-In order to be college and career ready, our society demands that students possess the fundamental abilities to read, write, compute and process information.
-The ability to think critically and seek solutions through a variety of methods of problem-solving can only be attained through a rigorous high school program.
-This booklet contains the course offerings of Fairview High School for the 2023/2024 school year.
-Specific information regarding course descriptions, credit and graduation requirements and sample programs can be found in this booklet.
-These sample "Programs of Studies" are provided to help students in developing a four-year program.
+This Program of Studies for the students of Fairview High School exists to improve student success through a rigorous curriculum, integrated use of technology, focusing on research-based pedagogy, encouraging the real-world application of content, and allowing students to exhibit the skills they acquire in the "Fairview Advantage".
+This booklet contains the course offerings of Fairview High School for the 2024/2025 school year.
+Specific information regarding course descriptions, credit and graduation requirements and sample pathways for individual students can be found in this booklet.
+These sample "pathways" are provided to help students in developing a four-year program.

-The faculty and administration of Fairview High School strongly recommend a program of development that includes additional credits beyond the minimum required for graduation.
-In addition, it is imperative that college bound students challenge themselves with four years of the core classes (English, Math, Science and Social Studies) in preparation for post-secondary education.
+The faculty and administration of Fairview High School strongly recommend a pathway of academic development that includes additional credits beyond the minimum required for graduation.
+In addition, it is imperative that college bound and career technical students challenge themselves with four years of the core classes (English, Math, Science and Social Studies) in preparation for post-secondary education or training opportunities.

-Our school counselors are available to meet with students and parents to help in preparing the appropriate academic program and in selecting courses.
+Our school counselors are available to meet with students and parents to help in preparing the appropriate academic pathway and in selecting courses.
 Please call the Counseling Office at (440) 356-3500, ext.
 4147, for an appointment.

-The entire Fairview High School staff stands ready to assist you with decisions regarding your program of development.
+Indeed, the entire Fairview High School staff stands ready to assist you with decisions regarding your personalized pathway.
 Please do not hesitate to ask for help and advice.
-We hope that you will take advantage of the many opportunities available to gain an excellent education in an environment designed to help you succeed.
+We hope that you will take advantage of the many opportunities available to gain an excellent education In an environment designed to help you succeed.